 3. GNAT Programming Studio

-GNAT Programming Studio also known as GPS, is a highly advanced Free IDE that simplifies the interaction between software and their developers.
+GNAT Programming Studio also is known as GPS, is a highly advanced Free IDE that simplifies the interaction between software and its developers.
 With its natural interface, GPS is easy to use, simplifies source navigation and also helps to highlight the fundamental ideas in the program.

 Features: